AMR-KELEG/ALDi/README.md

 ## Data

-The following scripts download the datasets from their respective sources, then applies the preprocessing steps described in the paper, generating `.tsv` data files to the `data/` directory.
+The following scripts download the datasets from their respective sources, then apply the preprocessing steps described in the paper, generating `.tsv` data files to the `data/` directory.
 * Create the splits for the AOC-ALDi dataset:
 ```
 python prepare_AOC.py